adap/flower/examples/weldon-on-camelyon/README.md

 After finishing the training, the first line shows the **AUC** and **accuracy** values for distributed (on-client) evaluation, while the second line is for centralised evaluation.

 Don't worry about the values of the results.
-We just uses sample dataset, so the model is easy to over-fit.
+We just use sample dataset, so the model is easy to over-fit.